-There is one miscellaneous retirement formula: 2 percent at age 60, with benefit factors ranging from 1.092 percent to 2.418 percent with retirement ages of 50 to 63.
+There is one miscellaneous retirement formula: 2 percent at age 55, with benefit factors ranging from 1.100 percent to 2.500 percent with retirement ages of 50 to 63.
+If you become a member on or after January 1, 2013, the miscellaneous retirement formula is 2 percent at age 62, with benefit factors ranging from 1.092 percent to 2.418 percent with retirement ages of 50 to 63.
 Final compensation is the highest average pay rate and special compensation during any consecutive three-year period.